-I have seen in the statistics from my LinkedIn and blog articles about leadership that I had readers from just about all continents (except Antarctica of course ;).
+I have seen in the statistics from my blog that I have readers from just about all continents.
 I am very curious how people and organizations look at leadership over the world.
 For example, what are the strengths and what are the weaknesses?
 It differs significantly depending on the country and culture.

 I live in Sweden and work with warehouse production, I have also worked three months in Denmark responsible for a optimization project regarding the Danish warehouse production.
 In my work, I focus a lot on leadership in the organization.
 In warehousing, it is one of the most important issues regarding productivity and quality.
 In Sweden, it is common to work in flat organizations.
 It is common to be able to discuss and debate between the ruling hierarchy levels in a company without it becoming a problem.
 However, the leadership differs substantially even compared with neighboring countries like Norway and Finland.
 Finland for example has a much more hierarchical structure.

 In Sweden, an employee can question the accuracy of a directive or decision on an operation against the immediate supervisor if he considers that it is a more effective or safer way to perform an operation.
 If the manager determines that the employee is entitled and the employee’s proposal benefits the company, the manager usually is humble and unpretentious and give the employee the right.
 In this way, you ensures the quality of the procedures in an operation.
 It also gives the employees influence and encourage innovation, also provides increased job satisfaction and loyalty.